Quick overview

 In common practice, you will encounter different variations of confirmation.
 They differ depending on who issues it and for what purpose.
 A certificate of income may be issued by an employer, by an accountant of a self-employed person, or a form issued by a specific institution (e.g. the MLSA or a bank) must be completed and submitted.

-What are the types of certificate according to purpose
+What types of certificate are there according to the purpose

 The most common types of income certificate are: